- How We Can Help

 Abuse or neglect can be deliberate or unintentional and can happen anywhere!

-- at home;
+- At home;

-- in a care home, hospital or day service;
+- In a care home, hospital or day service;

-- at work or at school or college; or
+- At work or at school or college; or

-- in a public place or in the community
+- In a public place or in the community

-Safeguarding Adults is the process of protecting adults with care and support needs from abuse or neglect.West Sussex Safeguarding Adults Board has lots of information that can help.
-Safeguarding adults means:
+“Safeguarding Adults is the process of protecting adults with care and support needs from abuse or neglect.”

-- Helping adults at risk who have care and support needs (whether or not the local authority is meeting any of those needs) and are experiencing, or at risk of, abuse or neglect; and As a result of those care and support needs adults are unable to protect themselves from either the risk of, or the experience of abuse or neglect.
+Safeguarding adults means: Helping adults at risk who have care and support needs (whether or not the local authority is meeting any of those needs) and are experiencing, or at risk of, abuse or neglect; and As a result of those care and support needs adults are unable to protect themselves from either the risk of, or the experience of abuse or neglect.

 People and organisations need to work together to prevent risks, experience of abuse and neglect.

-- We all need to have regard to the views, wishes, feelings and beliefs of the individuals involved in deciding on any actions.
+We all need to have regard to the views, wishes, feelings and beliefs of the individuals involved in deciding on any actions.

-For more information, visit http://www.westsussexsab.org.uk/
+For more information, visit: https://www.westsussexsab.org.uk/